SGSMI.ORG

 killing 3,814 in Detroit.

-Without family to care for the children
+Without family to care for the children,

-it is very likely that this is why they were all placed for either adoption or for work training.
+it is very likely that this is why they were all placed for either adoption

-Walter Unger- no information found
+Walter Unger- no further information found, m

 Frederick Unger (Fred A Jr) DOB 1907 Jun 22, Possibly Frederick August Unger Jr (see document info below)